CheesecakeLabs/soroban-dapps/event-watcher/README.md

        make run -j3

-This command will start the backend, which creates a new SQLite database and provides APIs to query the database data.
-Then will launch the service responsible for ingesting the pool events and updating the database located in the backend folder with the latest data.
-Finally, starts the frontend, keeping it all running.
+This command will start the three services needed to run the application:
+- **Backend**: Connects to the SQLite database and provides APIs to query the data.
+- **Event watcher**: Responsible for ingesting the pool events and updating the database located in the backend folder with the latest data.
+- **Frontend**: User interface.

 Open [http://localhost:5173](http://localhost:5173) with your browser to see the result.